hanjinliu/impy/docs/tutorial_viewer.rst

 There is a custom menu called "Functions" added in the menu bar.

-- "Threshold/Label"
+- "Threshold/Label": Make binary image or label an image with thresholded binary image by sweeping threshold value.

-- "Filters"
+- "Filters": Run filter functions by sweeping the first parameter.

-- "Measure Region Properties"
+- "Measure Region Properties": Call ``regionprops`` and add the result as properties in ``Label`` layer.

-- "Rectangle Editor"
+- "Rectangle Editor": Edit selected rectangles pixelwise.

-- "Template Matcher"
+- "Template Matcher": Match a template layer to a reference layer.

-- "Function Handler"
+- "Function Handler": Call ``impy`` functions inside the viewer.

 Others
 ------